 Digital Shirt Printing (Direct to Garment)

-Are you confused about the differences between Screen Printing and Digital Printing (also known as DTG Printing)?
+Are you confused about the differences between digital printing (also known as DTG Printing) and screen printing shirts?
 It's not as simple as one being "better" than the other, it's a question of which one better suits your needs!
-Check out our guide below to figure if Screen Printing or Digital Printing is more beneficial in for your project!
+Check out our guide below to figure if Screen Printing or Digital Printing is more beneficial in for your custom apparel project!

 Simply put, digital printing is less expensive for runs under 12 pieces and reproducing photographic images, whereas screen printing is generally less expensive for a run of 12 and over.

 Digital printing is the process of using a printer head to apply ink directly to a piece of apparel or fabric.
 Digital printing is fairly new but advanced technology that affords the ability to print small run orders on both white and colored garments.
-If you think about your paper printer at home, a digital printer is the same thing but for garments!
-With digital printing the color palette is unlimited, which allows you recreate virtually anything from single color logos to high-color photographs.
+If you think about your paper printer at home, a digital printer used for DTG printing is the same thing but for garments!
+With digital shirt printing the color palette is unlimited, which allows you recreate virtually anything from single color logos to high-color photographs.
 You could have a photo printed on a t-shirt and give it to grandma.
-Creating customized single pieces has never been easier.
+Creating customized single pieces with digital printing has never been easier.